isralennon/MSAAI521/deliverables/Paper.md

 We conducted comprehensive exploratory analysis to understand the data characteristics, as well as verifying the completeness and consistency of the data:

-**Point Cloud Characteristics:**
-- Average points per scan: 30,000-40,000 points
-- Spatial range: Approximately 100m × 100m around vehicle
-- Height range: -3m to 5m (ground to elevated structures)
-- Intensity values: Vary by material reflectivity (metal, vegetation, clothing)

-**Object Distribution:**

-- Cars: Most common class (~50% of annotations), large and well-represented
-- Trucks/Buses: Larger vehicles (~10% of annotations), less frequent but high visibility
-- Pedestrians: Smaller objects (~35% of annotations), sparse point representation, detection challenging
-- Cyclists: Small, fast-moving objects (~5% of annotations), representing vulnerable road users

-**Scene Diversity:**
-The dataset includes:
-- Urban intersections with heavy traffic
-- Highway driving with high-speed vehicles
-- Parking lots with stationary objects and pedestrians
-- Construction zones with unusual vehicle types
-- Day and night scenarios across different weather conditions
+The point cloud files are composed of 30,000 to 40,0000 points positioned in a 3D coordinate space which represents the surroundings of the vehicle.
+In addition to encoding positional information, they also encode height (values ranged from -3 to 5m) and intensity information (a measure of the reflectivity of the contact material).

+The per-class distribution of annotated objects was skewed, with ~50% of cars, 10% of trucks/buses, ~35% of pedestrians and ~5% of cyclists.

+The dataset contained a wide variety of driving scenarios, including urban interesections with heavy traffic, highways with high-speed vehicles, parking lots with stationary objects and pedestrians, construction zones with unusual vehicle types and day and night scenes across different weather conditions.

 ### 3.4 Visualization Examples